skrey/yellow-extensions/source/help/en/contributing-guidelines.md

 ## How to report an error

 * [Create a new issue for each error](https://github.com/datenstrom/yellow/issues).
-* Describe the error and how to reproduce the problem.
+* Describe what doesn't work and how to reproduce the error.
 * Add a lot of details, the more we know the better we can help.
 * Check the file `system/extensions/yellow.log` for error messages.